Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/nextflow_setup.md

     Sometimes, the login may not work on the first attempt.
 If this happens, terminate the port forwarding process and repeat the steps above.

-    In the UI, you should see a bucket named `cqgc-qa-app-datalake` and credentials named `nextflow-test` with the appropriate policy configured.
+    In the UI, you should see buckets `cqgc-qa-app-files-import` and `cqgc-qa-app-files-scratch`.
+You should also credentials named `nextflow-test` with the appropriate policy configured.

 5. **Create required nextflow resources**